Tambura County, Western Equatoria State

 2022 UN OCHA population estimate*: 119,333

-Ethnic groups: Zande, Balanda Bor
+Ethnic groups: Azande (plural)/Zande (singular), Balanda Bor

-IPC Food Security: November 2022 – Crisis (Phase 3); IPC Projections: December 2022 to March 2023 – Crisis (Phase 3); April to July 2023 – Crisis (Phase 3)
+IPC Food Security: November 2024 – Crisis (Phase 3); IPC Projections: December 2024 to March 2025 – Crisis (Phase 3); April 2025 to July 2025 – Crisis (Phase 3)

 Tambura County is located in Western Equatoria State.
 It borders Nagero County to the north-east and Ezo County to the south and east.
 It also borders Northern Bahr el-Ghazal State (Raja and Wau Counties) to the north and the Central African Republic (CAR) to the west.